Smart Groups and Segments

 Take a look below and notice that before Sue's Position was changed to Sales Manager she was not included in the Sales Manager Smart group.
 After changing her position to Sales Manager notice how she does appear on the participant's list inside the group.
 This happened automatically and is because she now meets the group’s criteria Position is Sales Manager.

 Ok, remember we created our complicated Smart Group above called Midtown Sales Reps, which was filtered by the criteria Position is Sales AND Branch is Midtown.
-In order to make sure John gets into this smart group, we will go to his User Profile and switch ONLY his Custom Field Branch from the option Brooklyn to the option Midtown.
+To make sure John gets into this smart group, we will go to his User Profile and switch ONLY his User Profile Field Branch from the option Brooklyn to the option Midtown.
 Now he meets the criteria of the Midtown Sales Reps group and he is automatically added to it.

 Example 3: I hired a new employee named Mary, and she needs to be added to the Smart Group Sales.